 Why Hire A High Asset Divorce Lawyer?

 Now you might be thinking: Aren’t all divorce attorneys the same?
-Well, if you or and your spouse, own assets above $1M, do you want to put a divorce process, that will have serious consequences on your future, in the hands of someone who has never handled the complex details of a high asset divorce?
-If you’re in a high asset union, one error, one small oversight could cost you hundreds of thousands, or perhaps, millions.
+Well, if you and your spouse, own assets above $1M, do you want to put a divorce process, which will have serious consequences on your future, in the hands of someone who has never handled the complex details of a high-asset divorce?
+If you’re in a high-asset union, one error, one small oversight could cost you hundreds of thousands, or perhaps, millions.
 There’s simply too much at stake for you to take any chances.

 Whether you’re an executive or business owner who has worked hard to build a substantial asset portfolio or a stay-at-home parent who has sacrificed a career for the sake of raising your children, you need to protect your interests.